yestyle/whispersystems.org/_posts/2015-01-19-a-curve-by-any-other-name.md

 whatever your preferred kind of pie happens to be.
 Apple, cherry, lorem, coconut, pizza, vegan, gluten-free, etc. . .
 The thing that really matters about this pie is that, unlike a traditional, circular pie, this one is shaped like an ellipse.
-It's about 10 inches long but only, say, 6 inches wide.
+It's about 10 inches long -- but only, say, 6 inches wide.

-Now, pick up your mind's knife and cut into the pie along its long axis, then make another cut at some angle (let's call it θ) to the first cut so that you can extract an unusually-shaped but still delicious slice of elliptic pie.
-It can be as large as you like, just as long as you leave a little piece for me, I won't judge.
+Now, pick up your mind's knife and cut into the pie down its long axis, then make another cut at some angle (let's call it θ) to the first cut, so that you can extract an unusually-shaped but still delicious slice of elliptic pie.
+It can be as large as you like, just as long as you leave a little piece for me; I won't judge.

 So, given that you know the length of the axes and the angle θ, how would you